dkelly255/calorieculator/README.md

 **Page Titles:**

 Each page contains a header, which either welcomes the user (Home Page) or gives the user direction and instruction on the function of the current page (Calorie Calculation, Macro-Mix, and Meal Plan pages).
-The Site headers are set against a black background, with white text and white borders to ensure a high contrast ratio, promote consistency in the look & feel of the site across pages, and to help avoid the user becoming disorientated as they anvigate the site flow & functionality.
+The Site headers are set against a black background, with white text and white borders to ensure a high contrast ratio, promote consistency in the look & feel of the site across pages, and to help avoid the user becoming disorientated as they navigate the site flow & functionality.
 For consistency & readability, the same format is used to display the user's PDCT on the calorie caluclation page and the macro-mix pages.

 ![alt text](readme/images/page-titles.png)